HRB-NO1/Notes/README.md

 ***F: Insertion sort.
 The characterise of Insertion sort is iteratively picking element in order in the unsorted array and insert into its correct position in the sorted array.
 I found the sorted array stopped at UARE.
 There is no change after UARE compare to original array , so it tells that the elements was picked in order which satisfied Insertion sort's pattern***

+***G: Heapsort.
+First element 'WATC' is the biggest element, meaning this array is making a max-heap***

 ***H: Selection sort.
 Sorted part stops at IDEA, and all elements was sorted before IDEA, all elements after IDEA is unsorted.
 Needed to point that all of the strings after IDEA is equal or bigger than IDEA.
 This will imply that the elements picked was in an order[A-Z].
 Thus [A-I] elements was picked, there will be no elements smaller than IDEA.
 The string after IDEA is not sorted but still bigger than IDEA.
 This satisfie Selection sort pattern.***